 Sustainability appraisal Tier 1: This stage is undertaken for all water resource management units in a CAMS area.
-The aim is to define the resource availability status for each unit that should or could be achieved in each six years of the CAMS.
-In catchments that are "over-abstracted" or "over-licensed", a resource availability status is defined that we aim to achieve in the six-year period by recovering some resources.
+The aim is to define the resource availability status for each unit that should or could be achieved after each six-year cycle.
+In catchments that are "over-abstracted" or "over-licensed", a resource availability status is defined that we aim to achieve in the six-year period, this may include recovering some resources.
 In units where there is some water available, the process defines the resource availability status that can be reached, but should not be exceeded.
 Environmental, social, economic and resource use factors are considered to determine which status is appropriate.